WEBVTT

 I only watched it yesterday.

-You know, I think he's also kind of like the Grand Serpent in flux
+You know, I think he's also kind of like the Grand Serpent in flux, not in terms of performance, I think, the Grand Serpent's performance is brilliant.

 00:29:43.019 --> 00:29:45.480